reactjs/react.dev/src/content/learn/state-a-components-memory.md

 </Sandpack>

-A state variable is only necessary to keep information between re-renders of a component.
+A state variable is only necessary to keep information between re-renders of a Component.
 Within a single event handler, a regular variable will do fine.
 Don't introduce state variables when a regular variable works well.

 </Solution>